mever-team/FedMed/docs/config/privacy.rst

             # operations on your data.
             pass

-The above policy can be added to your configuration per the following snippet.
-Do not forget to also share the policy module as a file or installable package with anyone that will be reusing this configuration:
+The above policy can be added to a configuration file per the following snippet.
+Do not forget to also share the policy module as a file or installable package with anyone that will be using the configuration:

 .. code-block:: yaml